What is Auditing?

 Here is how Geoffrey Filbert defines auditing or processing in his book Excalibur Revisited:

-confusions.
-It enables the person being cleared (the pre-clear) to increase his
+person of confusions.
+It enables the person being cleared (the pre-clear)

 Auditing is usually an exact question or set of questions or commands that the auditor gives to the pc.
 This is what we call a process.
 These processes are well researched and tested.
 The processes you will learn on this course have all been in use for over 30 years, some of them decades longer.